Cunningham Children’s Home

 Our agency continued to expand opportunities to care for youth and families in our community in 2018 with the addition of two new programs–Intensive Placement Stabilization (IPS) and Empowering Connections through Hope and Opportunities (ECHO).
 IPS provides short-term services, interventions and support to children and youth with emotional and/or behavioral problems who are identified as being at risk of being removed from their current homes.
 ECHO works with Champaign County citizens who are homeless or at risk of homelessness.
 Our staff guides adults or families to resources that provide support towards permanent housing, employment and life skills so that they can live independently with or without on-going support.

+In Fiscal Year 19 (July 1, 2018-June 30, 2019), Cunningham experienced a 40 percent growth in the number of those we served, bringing hope and healing to 731 youth, adults and families.
 Recognizing a need to provide services to runaway youth in our community, we started Runaway and Homeless Youth Services (RHY) in July 2019.
-RHY works with Champaign County individuals who are homeless or at risk of homelessness.
-Services include Emergency Shelter (for ages 14 up to 21) providing safe, stable and temporary housing; Street Outreach (for ages 14 up to 24) striving to ensure a safe, stable living arrangement; and Intermediate Transitional Living (for ages 18 up to 24) focusing on development and lifelong skills that produce sustainable housing, employment, relationships, and linkages to community resources.
+RHY works with Champaign County individuals who are or at risk of being homeless.
+Services include Emergency Shelter (for ages 14 up to 21) providing safe and stable temporary housing; Street Outreach (for ages 14 up to 24) striving to ensure a safe, stable living arrangement; and Intermediate Transitional Living (for ages 18 up to 24) focusing on development and lifelong skills that produce sustainable housing, employment, relationships, and linkages to community resources.

-Cunningham continues to hold ourselves to the highest possible standards in meeting the needs of the young people in our care.
-We remain committed to our mission to nourish hope through effective solutions so children thrive and families flourish.
+Cunningham continues to hold ourselves to the highest possible standards in meeting the needs of those we serve and remain committed to our mission to nourish hope through effective solutions so children thrive and families flourish.